What are Webhooks? An Explanation for the Non-Technical

 What are Webhooks?

-A webhook is a more efficient way of sending data compared to an API integration.
+A webhook is a different way of sending data compared to an API integration.
+Sometimes they are referred to as a lightweight API.
 Instead of constantly polling for updates, a webhook is set up once and only sends data when a specific event occurs.

 For instance, our Webinar Software has a webhook that shares contact information of registered participants with other systems.
 Whenever someone signs up for a webinar, their information is immediately sent to our CRM.